cardboard-iguana/cardboard-iguana.com/log/2021-09-13-tryhackme-pre-security.md

 Ports identify applications (or services provided by an application).
 There are 2¹⁶ possible ports numbered 0 - 65535.

-Ports 0 - 1023 are “common ports” (I’ve typically heard this block called “reserved” or “system”; Wikipedia calls them “well-known”).
+Ports 0 - 1023 are "common ports" (I've typically heard this block called "reserved" or "system"; Wikipedia calls them "well-known").

 * [List of TCP and UDP port numbers (Wikipedia)](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers)